Can I claim criminal injuries compensation for psychological injury?

 2. What type of medical expert verifies that you have a psychological trauma

-To get a psychiatrist involved you short report your ongoing symptoms to your GP and see if you can get a referral for specialist treatment.
+To ensure treatment by a psychiatrist or psychologist – you should initially report your ongoing symptoms to your GP and see if you can be referred for specialist treatment.

 3. Contact the Criminal Injury Compensation Authority within two years of the crime of violence

-The CICA is responsible for paying criminal injuries compensation in Great Britain and under the criminal injury scheme you only have two years to make an application.
+The CICA is responsible for paying criminal injuries compensation in Great Britain and under the criminal injury scheme you generally have two years to make an application.

-Click this link to see how to start a criminal injuries compensation claim in Great Britain
+Click Criminal Injury to see how to start a criminal injuries compensation claim in Great Britain

 4. Contact the Criminal Injuries Compensation Authority to start your claim